 He describes The Abbey as “a place of curiosity, adventurous spirits, and the excitement of discovery” and is very keen to get across the message that The Abbey is “more than a school”.

-2021 marks an exciting year for the school.
-It plans to add the IB Primary Years Programme it its curriculum, and it has opened new facilities in the junior school to support its inquiry-based curriculum.
+The school plans to add the IB Primary Years Programme it its curriculum, and it has opened new facilities in the junior school to support its inquiry-based curriculum.
 The Abbey is also taking steps to create a closer-knit school community with the launch of the Abbey Parents Society (TAPS).

 The school was rated Excellent in its 2014 Educational Quality Inspection, its last full inspection by the Independent Schools Inspectorate (ISI).